MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/authenticating-with-google-services.md

 If you just want to get a short-lived access token to run or test a script, follows these steps:

 1. Go to [Google OAuth playground](https://developers.google.com/oauthplayground)
-2. In **Input your own scopes**, paste https://www.googleapis.com/auth/drive https://www.googleapis.com/auth/gmail.send
+2. In **Input your own scopes**, paste https:\//www.googleapis.com/auth/drive https:\//www.googleapis.com/auth/gmail.send
 3. Click **Authorize APIs**
 4. After the APIs are authorized, click **Exchange authorization code for tokens**
 5. Copy the access_token's value from the response
-6. In solutions such as [Discovering disapproved ads](../solutions/get-disapproved-ads.md) that access Google services, set the credentials object's `accessToken` field to the access token copied in step 5.
+6. In solutions like [Discovering disapproved ads](../solutions/get-disapproved-ads.md), which access Google services, set the credentials object's `accessToken` field to the access token copied in step 5.

 > [!NOTE]
 > Because the access token expires in 1 hour, you'll need to repeat these steps every hour.